quintel/documentation/general/network.md

 The following figure shows a schematic of the electricity grid and the model considered by the ETM. ![](../images/Schematic_of_electricity_grid.jpg "fig:Schematic of electricity grid.jpg")

-The most important difference between the actual grid and the model used in the ETM is that the ETM model consists of only one component per level (i.e. instead of taking into account the thousands of cables and transformers that compose the actual grid, the ETM views these as a single cable or transformer for each level.)
+In reality each voltage level consists of many individual assets (cable or transformers).
+These assets do not have the same degree of occupancy; some will have hardly any available capacity, while others have ample.
+Since we cannot model each individual asset, we have grouped the assets in a representative amount of bins, each bin representing an identical amount of capacity.
+We assign an average availability to each of the capacity bins in that voltage level.
+We then distribute the peak load evenly over the bins and determine for each bin how much capacity needs to be added.
+The total required additional capacity is the sum of these extra capacities per bin.

 To calculate the network impact both a bottom up and a top down calculation are used.
-The bottom up calculation is used to calculate the impact on the LV network up to the HV/MV transformer and the top down calculation is used for the impact on the HV network.
+The bottom up calculation is used to calculate the impact on the LV network up to and including the HV/MV transformer and the top down calculation is used for the impact on the HV network.

 Network impact bottom up calculation
 ------------------------------------

-The bottom up calculation is used to calculate the impact of a user's scenario on the LV network up to the HV/MV transformer level.
+The bottom up calculation is used to calculate the impact of a user's scenario on the LV network up to and including the HV/MV transformer level.

 The approach assumes that the networks are connected in linear fashion and that any electricity produced at the lowest level flows up through the higher levels.
 This implies that for each level it is necessary to consider what the impact is at the current level as well as what the impact is of the flow of electricity from lower levels.
 This concept is depicted in the following figure: